Permanent Section Call for Papers

 Secretary: Dr. Laura Ng (email@example.com), University of North Georgia.

-Please send abstracts to William Andrews at email@example.com by April 5th, 2017.
+Please send 250-word abstracts with paper title to Seth Johnson at email@example.com, by April 6th, 2018.

 Submission Requirements; 250-word abstracts and 2-page CV